datygra/perv-colorscheme-1/README.md

 ### Version 2.0 ###

 * completely rewritten from scratch.
 Mainly retained the coloring, but did a few changes:
+  * less colors
-  * brackets are now always white (those glitches are gone :relieved:)
+  * brackets of functions have the same color as the function, all others are white
-  * angular brackets for tags (they have the same color as the respective tag)
+  * angular brackets for tags have the same color as the tag
-  * more consistency for module or function calls (always the some color; italics for argument definition, normal font for call)
+  * more consistency for module or function calls
   * classes, modules, objects and entities now share the same color
-* HTML: DocType
-* Comments in Moonlight are darker now
+* Comment Docblocks now have a different highlighting as normal comments, so they are more easily to identify
 * …

 ## Contribute ##